 You can transfer your Ultimate Rewards points between accounts in an instant to increase the redemption value of your points.

-Another reason I like the Chase Ink Preferred is that accidents happen.
-With the Ink Preferred, you can enjoy some of these purchase and travel protection benefits:
+Another reason I like the Chase Ink Preferred is that you can have reassurance when the unexpected happens thanks to purchase and travel protection benefits.

 - Up to $600 reimbursement per damaged or stolen cell phone

 - Primary rental car collision damage waiver coverage

 - Trip cancellation insurance reimburses up to $5,000 in non-refundable travel